NguyenSyAI/portfolio/project_3dprinting.md

 ## Overview
 <div style="text-align: justify;">
-I designed, fabricated, and tested a custom composite‑material 3D printer as part of my bachelor’s thesis.
-The project covered full mechanical design, toolhead development, motion‑control integration, and experimental validation.
-The final system successfully printed reinforced composite structures, demonstrating improved stiffness and print quality compared to standard polymer extrusion
+For my bachelor’s thesis, I investigated the development and operation of a composite‑material 3D printing system designed to improve the mechanical performance of printed parts.
+My work focused on selecting and preparing composite materials, analyzing extrusion behavior, and evaluating print quality under different operating conditions.
+I studied how temperature, particle content, and process parameters influence layer bonding and structural integrity, and performed experimental tests to assess stiffness, surface quality, and overall print performance.
+This work demonstrated the potential of low‑cost composite extrusion to enhance strength and durability compared to standard PLA printing.
 <div>

 <div style="margin-top:25px;"></div>